First Year Applicants

 The deadline for filing the Free Application for Federal Student Aid (FAFSA) for financial aid consideration.
 Visit fafsa.gov.
 Our FAFSA federal school code is 001422.FAFSA application

-The deadline to deposit for the Fall Semester is May 1.
+UHart has a flexible deadline policy this year and there is no penalty for submitting your deposit after May 1.
 Ready to secure your place in the upcoming class?Deposit Online

 Test Optional Policy